h586613/a1dat250/dat250-expass3.md

   - The correct validation of the installation package:
     ![Skjermbilde 2023-09-24 kl  15 29 59](https://github.com/h586613/a1dat250/assets/54099085/922d28e2-f13b-4570-b393-f5506051e36c)

-  - Relevant results obtained during Experiment 1 (it is not necessary to put a single screenshot on each substep, but at least one significant from each CRUD operation).
+  - Relevant results obtained during Experiment 1 (it is not necessary to put a single screenshot on each substep, but at least one significant from each CRUD operation).<br/>
     C:<br/>
     R:<br/>
     U:<br/>